-Christmas is finally here and I am so happy coz this will be our first Christmas with the little one.
-So, it’s very special.
+This Christmas is extra special coz it’s our first Christmas with the little one.

-I have made very few square cakes.
-The last one I made was over a year ago.
+I have made very few square cakes… The last one I made was over a year ago.

 Each time I work on a square cake, I get frustrated and I just want to throw in the towel! lol.